 The 6th Annual Conference

 The Sixth Annual Conference on Environmental Taxation was held in Leuven, Belgium, on Sept.
 22-24, 2005.
 Hosted by the Institute of Environmental and Energy Law at the University of Leuven, the conference focused on the role of economic instruments in encouraging the use of renewable energy.
-Information about the conference is available by clicking

 The 5th Annual Conference